ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Service Provider/CentOS/HOWTO Install and Configure a Shibboleth SP v3.x on CentOS 7 (x86_64).md

 ### Connect SP directly to an IdP

-> **Follow these steps if your organization IS NOT connected to the [GARR Network](https://www.garr.it/en/infrastructures/network-infrastructure/connected-organizations-and-sites?key=all) or if you want to connect your SP with only one IdP**
+> Follow these steps if your organization **IS NOT** connected to the [GARR Network](https://www.garr.it/en/infrastructures/network-infrastructure/connected-organizations-and-sites?key=all) or **IF** you need to connect your SP with only one IdP

 1. Edit `shibboleth2.xml` opportunely:
    * `vim /etc/shibboleth/shibboleth2.xml`